WenzyWong/bacNeo/README.md

-# bacNeo-2.0
+# bacNeo

 ## Introduction

-The tool **bacNeo-2.0** aims to identify potential intratumour bacteria-derived neoantigens.
+The tool **bacNeo** aims to identify potential intratumour bacteria-derived neoantigens.

-To accomplish the whole antigen-discovery processes, **bacNeo-2.0** requires raw genome, transcriptome, and/or proteome data sets.
+To accomplish the whole antigen-discovery processes, **bacNeo** requires raw genome, transcriptome, and/or proteome data sets.

 The steps for processing sequencing data are modular and independent.
 Therefore, you could use `bacc` and `bach` commands, as well as other scripts in `./utils` independently to meet your specific needs.